Updated September 3, 2021

 - Weight management may be easier.

-- It’s quite common for dogs with unexplained chronic diarrhoea to get better on raw diets.
+- Unexplained chronic diarrhoea can get better on raw diets.

 Dogs in the last two groups probably have intolerances to ingredients in commercial diets not found in home prepared foods.

 I’m not talking about relatively minor matters, like whether the diet has grains or not, I’m talking about diets bad enough to kill.
-Four great examples immediately come to mind.
+Five major examples immediately come to mind.

 Most normal dogs can tolerate higher fat levels in their diet but for some dogs, it can lead to pancreatitis.
 Whenever vets see a vomiting dog with a sore abdomen, the first thing they think about is this common disease.